Mary Engle Pennington: Memberships

-She contributed to many scientific and medical journals and was a member of the American Chemical Society and the Society of Biological Chemists.
-She was a fellow of the American Association for the Advancement of Science, and a member of the Philadelphia Pathological Society, Sigma XI, and the Kappa Kappa Gamma sorority.
+She was a member of the American Chemical Society and the Society of Biological Chemists.
+She became a Fellow of the American Association for the Advancement of Science in 1947, and was also a Fellow of the American Society of Refrigerating Engineers.

+She was also a member of the Philadelphia Pathological Society, Sigma Xi, and the Kappa Kappa Gamma sorority.